 Alcohol use is also linked to a modestly increased risk of colon and rectum cancers.
-An analysis of dozens of studies that looked at the association between alcohol consumption and colorectal cancer risk revealed that persons who regularly drank 50 or more grams of alcohol each day and 1.5 times the risk of developing colorectal cancer as non-drinkers or infrequent drinkers.
+An analysis of dozens of studies that looked at the association between alcohol consumption and colorectal cancer risk revealed that persons who regularly drank 50 or more grams of alcohol each day had 1.5 times the risk of developing colorectal cancer versus non-drinkers or infrequent drinkers.

 Side Effects of Alcoholism: Social

 Many alcoholics start to withdraw from society, spending less time participating in activities they once enjoyed and less time interacting with friends and family.
 They may even develop a new social circle of friends, preferring to spend time with other heavy drinkers.
 Or, they may be solitary drinkers, further isolating themselves from society.